bf2fc6cc711aee1a0c2a/kas-installer/README.md

 ### Generate an Access Token
 1. Run `get_access_token.sh` using the `clientID` and `clientSecret` as the first and second arguments.
 The generated access token and its expiration date and time will be printed to the console.

+### Kafka Instance Maintenance

+The `managed_kafka.sh` script supports creating, listing, and deleting Kafka clusters.

+1. To create a cluster, run `managed_kafka.sh --create <cluster name>`.
+Progress will be printed as the cluster is prepared and provisioned.
+1. To list existing clusters, run `managed_kafka.sh --list`.
+1. To remove an existing cluster, run `managed_kafka.sh --delete <cluster ID>`.

 [git_tool]:https://git-scm.com/downloads
 [jq]:https://stedolan.github.io/jq/